backstage/backstage/docs/integrations/gitlab/org.md

-For gitlab.com, when `orgEnabled: true`, the `group` parameter is required in order to limit the ingestion to a group within your organisation. `Group` entities will only be ingested for the configured group, or it's descendant groups, but not any ancestor groups higher than the configured group path.
+For gitlab.com, when `orgEnabled: true`, the `group` parameter is required in order to limit the ingestion to a group within your organisation. `Group` entities will only be ingested for the configured group, or its descendant groups, but not any ancestor groups higher than the configured group path.
 Only groups which contain members will be ingested.